wso2/docs-choreo-dev/en/docs/manage-databases-and-caches/choreo-managed-postgresql-databases.md

-# Choreo-Managed PostgreSQL Databases
+# Choreo-Managed PostgreSQL Databases/Vector Databases

-PostgreSQL on Choreo offers fully Choreo-managed, efficient object-relational databases on AWS, Azure, GCP, and Digital Ocean.
+PostgreSQL on Choreo offers fully Choreo-managed, efficient object-relational databases on AWS, Azure, GCP, and Digital Ocean which also can be used as a Vector database.

 ## Create a Choreo-managed PostgreSQL database